Together for Vojvodina (party)

 In the National Assembly of Serbia, ZZV was represented by Papuga until 2020, while following the 2022 parliamentary election, ZZV has been represented by Aleksandar Olenik.
-ZZV retains close relations with the League of Social Democrats of Vojvodina, of which Papuga is a member of.
+ZZV retains close relations with the League of Social Democrats of Vojvodina, which Papuga is a member of.
 It is an autonomist party, while it also declares itself to be in favour of multiculturalism and the accession of Serbia to the European Union.

 History

-ZZV was founded on 1 November 2011 and was registered as a political party on 8 December 2011.
+Together for Vojvodina (ZZV) was founded on 1 November 2011 and it was registered as a political party on 8 December 2011.
 Olena Papuga, a League of Social Democrats of Vojvodina (LSV) member of the National Assembly, became the president of the party; she stated that she would retain her membership in LSV and that ZZV would act close to it.
-Papuga was listed as the 58th candidate on the Choice for a Better Life (IZBŽ) list in the 2012 parliamentary election.
+Papuga was listed as the 58th candidate on the Choice for a Better Life (IZBŽ) electoral list in the 2012 parliamentary election.
 The IZBŽ coalition won 67 seats; Papuga was re-elected as member of the National Assembly.
 ZZV later took part in the 2014 parliamentary election with LSV and the New Democratic Party, later known as Social Democratic Party (SDS); Papuga was listed as the third candidate on its list.
 The coalition received 18 seats in the National Assembly, with Papuga being re-elected.

 In the 2016 parliamentary election, ZZV took part in a coalition with LSV, SDS, and the Liberal Democratic Party.
 Papuga was listed as the ninth candidate on the list.
 The coalition won 13 seats, with Papuga retaining her seat in the National Assembly.
-In December 2019, ZZV signed the "Memorandum on the Future of Vojvodina" which stated the need for decentralisation and the establishment "of the true autonomy for Vojvodina".
-As part of the Vojvodina Front, ZZV took part in the foundation of the United Democratic Serbia (UDS) coalition.
-UDS did not cross the 3% electoral threshold and Papuga lost her seat in the National Assembly, however the Vojvodina Front won 3 seats in the City Assembly of Novi Sad.
+In December 2019, ZZV signed the "Memorandum on the Future of Vojvodina", a document in which the need for decentralisation and the establishment "of the true autonomy for Vojvodina" was stated.
+As part of the Vojvodina Front (VF), ZZV took part in the foundation of the United Democratic Serbia (UDS) coalition.
+UDS did not cross the 3% electoral threshold and Papuga lost her seat in the National Assembly, however VF won 3 seats in the City Assembly of Novi Sad.